 The CID had received reports with regard to the mobile phones marked P18 and P22 and the CID is to record further statements from the 1st and 5th suspect.

 On 20 February 2019, as per the report submitted by the police, bail conditions for the 7th and 8th suspects were reduced provided that they report to the Mahawa Police Station every 1st and 4th Sunday of each month.
 Submissions to reduce bail conditions of the rest of the suspects were refused by the Magistrate.
+The CID informed the court that they would refer the case to the Attorney General’s Department as soon as the investigations are concluded.

 Access the briefing paper by EFL for the case Briefing Paper by Environmental Foundation Ltd for MC Mahawa 1052_17 case (Galgamuwa tusker)